Column

 It will likely take him three years at College before deciding to turn pro but it will be interesting to see how he develops.
 Some describe his game as almost selfish in that he will almost always take the shot even if there is an option to pass but that appears to be changing for the better and his higher assist to goal ratio last season may be proof of that.
 Regardless the Ducks need shooters so having an over-tendency to take the shot can’t be that much of a bad thing.

-Estimated Date of Arrival: | 2025-2026 |
+Estimated Date of Arrival:2025-2026

 After a top-heavy but ho-hum remainder of selections for the 2020 draft – this 2021 draft class is already looking like it will be much much stronger in comparison.
 In terms of potential eventual NHLers it may even rival the Ducks famed 2011 draft.
 McTavish was noted as a high-risk pick at the time given his draft-year stats were taken from a small sample size and a swiss league but he is already proving to be well worth the selection and a sure-lock to make the Ducks roster next season as a 19 year old.
 Zellweger and Pastujov were regarded as sure-fire selections that balanced out the risk in taking McTavish and they have shown at points during the last season that they could turn into not just everyday NHLers but star ones at that.
 Hinds and Tschigerl showed a lot of promise at the rookie showcase last year and Lopina has already hit the ground running at the AHL level while showing a strong a face-off guy he is.
 Bringing up the rear – Alexander has the size to be a successful goaltender and Kukkonen’s junior numbers give hope that he could really turn into something.

 San Diego, California.
-Struggling to find a consistent rhythm the San Diego Gulls once again…
+Entering December at a slow simmer the San Diego Gulls looked to…